hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Chuzenji strings out in a loose "V", angled from one pretty waterfall to another to the eponymous temple, cluttering the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in various states of closure and disrepair.
+Chuzenji strings out in a loose "V" from from one pretty waterfall to another to the eponymous temple, cluttering the lakeside in between with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, in various states of closure and disrepair.
-The town is washed up on the shore like fantastic flotsam, a residue of the boom of the 80s and the collapse of the 90s.
+It is like flotsam, washed up on the shore by the 80s boom and left to rot in the "lost decade" of the 90s, with its sharp decline in liquidity and domestic tourism.
 It is not the mere passage of time, but the rise and fall of the Nikkei charted by these crumbling facades.
 I imagine hordes of daytrippers pouring in from the suburbs of Tokyo,